johnnymatthews/cmus-themes/README.md

-# cmus-themes
+# CMUS themes

-A list of themes and color schemes for CMUS.
+A list of themes and color schemes for CMUS, along with basic install instructions.

 ## Install a theme